allthingslinux/tux/docs/content/developer/concepts/database/controllers.md

 ### Specialized Controller Usage

-Leverage pagination for large datasets, bulk operations for efficiency, upsert for synchronization, and transactions for consistency.
+Leverage bulk operations for efficiency, upsert for synchronization, and transactions for consistency.

 ## Best Practices